• Skip to primary navigation

 The Guilt and Shame Felt With PTSD

-• Some people feel that PTSD caused by so-called lesser events, like a car accident, somehow makes them weaker.
-It needs to be widely known that PTSD is not something that can be controlled, and PTSD from a car accident is no less valid than PTSD from something “more serious.” like war atrocities.
+Some people feel PTSD caused by so-called lesser events, like a car accident, somehow makes them weaker.
+But PTSD isn’t something that can be controlled, and PTSD from a car accident is no less valid than PTSD from something “more serious,” like war atrocities.

 The Consequences of Untreated PTSD

-When left untreated, PTSD can be so severe that the person suffering from it loses the ability to accomplish daily activities and live a normal life.
-It’s one reason why rates of homelessness are so much higher among veterans with PTSD than those without.
+Left untreated, PTSD can be so severe that the person suffering from it becomes unable to accomplish daily activities and live a normal life.
+It’s one reason rates of homelessness are so much higher among veterans with PTSD than those without.
 Other consequences include:

-• Mental illness like depression, anxiety and obsessive-compulsive disorder
+• Mental illnesses like depression, anxiety and obsessive-compulsive disorder

 • Addiction and substance use disorders